dftbplus/recipes/docs/transport/carbon2d-trans.rst

    Non-SCC density of states on logarithmic scale

-The density of states in the band-gap is not zero, but decreases by several orders of magnitude.
-This is a natural consequence of the quasi-particle nature of the Green function formalism: every state in the system has a finite broadening in energy.
+The density of states inside the band-gap is not zero, but decreases by several orders of magnitude.
+This is a natural consequence of the quasi-particle nature of the Green's function formalism: every state in the system has a finite broadening in energy.